atari-monk/scripts/docs/projlog.md

 # projlog.py

-- This is one person use, single file script
-- It is a simple tool for logging on projects
+- Tool for logging about projects

 ## Cli api definition